-- School Sponsored Activities School related activities that take a student out of their scheduled classes, i.e. field trips, competitions, athletic events, school matinees, speakers, testing, etc. - 2.
-Bereavement Parent/guardian notifies the school the student is attending a funeral. - Court/Legal Appearance Parent/guardian notifies the school the student is required to attend a court or legal proceeding.
-This is specific to only the student. - 4.
-III Parent/Guardian notifies the school the student is ill. - 5.
-Medically Excused A medical provider's note is required to verify the absence to include: a medical appointment, hospitalization, or a long term chronic illness; or the school nurse is required to send the student home. - 6.
-Military Leave Parent/guardian notifies the school the student absence is specific to deployment and/or military leave activities. - 7.
-Office The student is in the school, but has
+- School Sponsored Activities School related activities that take a student out of their scheduled classes, i.e. field trips, competitions, athletic events, school matinees, speakers, testing, etc. - Bereavement Parent/guardian notifies the school the student is attending a funeral. - Court/Legal Appearance Parent/guardian notifies the school the student is required to attend a court or legal proceeding.
+This is specific to only the student. - Illness Parent/Guardian notifies the school the student is ill. - Medically Excused A medical provider's note is required to verify the absence to include: a medical appointment, hospitalization, or a long term chronic physical or mental illness; or the school nurse is required to send the student home. - Military Leave Parent/guardian notifies the school the student absence is specific to deployment and/ or military leave activities. - Office The student is in the school, but has written authorization from a school administrator or nurse identify the reason the student was not in class. - Post-Secondary Visit Parent/guardian notifies the school the student is visiting a post-secondary program. - Religious Holiday Observance- Parent/guardian notifies the school of the religious holiday observance. - Student Success Center Student attending the